Summer’s best produce is showcased in this easy Grilled Pesto Pizza recipe with Goat Cheese, Tomatoes and Arugula!

 Pizza can be a polarizing thing.
 Either you’re a purist who only likes a traditional meat and cheese pie or you have a bit of an adventurous palate that likes to dabble beyond the tried and true.
 Count me in the latter camp for pizza.
-Take this Pesto Pizza with Goat Cheese, Tomatoes and Arugula recipe, for example.
+Take this Grilled Pesto Pizza recipe with Goat Cheese, Tomatoes and Arugula, for example.
 You put the greens on top of the pizza after it bakes.
 I think it’s the best of both worlds – salad AND pizza all in one bite!

-This Pesto Pizza with Goat Cheese, Tomatoes and Arugula is one of my favorite flavor combinations for pizza, especially when the weather warms up and you can use summer’s freshest tomatoes and basil pesto.
+This Grilled Pesto Pizza recipe with Goat Cheese, Tomatoes and Arugula is one of my favorite flavor combinations for pizza, especially when the weather warms up and you can use summer’s freshest tomatoes and basil pesto.
 I’m telling you, it’s sooo worth stepping outside of your pizza box for this beauty.
 It doesn’t disappoint.

 We sometimes make our own pizza dough, but when time is tight, I grab it at the store or even substitute a premade crust if life is super crazy.
 Either way, the combination of garlicky pesto, juicy tomatoes, creamy goat cheese and peppery arugula can’t be beat.